davidystephenson/clink-react/README.md

 ## Problem

-Chakra UI's `Link` component provides styles, but React Router's `Link` component provides routing functionality.
+Chakra UI's `Link` component provides styling, but React Router's `Link` component provides routing functionality.
 Effectively combining them in a reusable component requires boilerplate in the form of combining prop types or awkward wrapping, as well as aliasing one or both imports.

 ### Without `Clink`